alan-kudelko/DrinkCreator6000/README.md

 This project integrates a wide range of hardware, software, and system-level concepts typically found in professional embedded systems.
 Below is a breakdown of the core technologies and components involved in the design and implementation of DrinkCreator6000:

 ### 🔌 Hardware & Electronics
-- Custom-designed PCB with ATmega2561 AVR microcontroller
+- Custom PCB with ATmega2561 AVR MCU – Main microcontroller managing all system functions
-- 2004 I²C LCD display for UI rendering
+- ATmega328P as I²C Slave – Co-microcontroller responsible for reading temperature from a 1-Wire digital thermometer
-- MCP23017 I²C I/O expander for keypad handling
+- MCP23008 I²C I/O expander - for keypad handling
-- 74HC595 shift register to control peristaltic pumps
+- 74HC595 shift register - Controls peristaltic pumps by converting serial signals to parallel outputs
+- 20x04 I²C LCD display for UI rendering
-- Peltier modules for cooling with dedicated water circulation pump
+- Peltier Modules with Water Circulation Pump – Provide cooling for the chamber, supported by a dedicated circulation pump.
-- 1-Wire digital thermometer for internal temperature measurement
+- 1-Wire digital thermometer - Monitors internal temperature of the cooling chamber
-- Modified 400 W ATX power supply (5V / 12V rails)
+- Modified 400 W ATX power supply - Supplies stable 5V and 12V rails for logic circuits and high-power components
-- Fully enclosed, thermally insulated cooling chamber (polystyrene foam + aluminum lining, waterproof)
+- Fully enclosed, thermally insulated cooling chamber - Constructed from polystyrene with sealed aluminum lining for waterproofing and thermal isolation

 ### 🧠 System Architecture & Concepts
 - Real-time system based on FreeRTOS